shekmohamed97/zen-class-day-4-task/README.md

-Hi guys i will  show on to this file is function tasks . and I'll useing to the 3 types of functions .
+Hi guys i will  show on to the function tasks . and I'll useing to the 3 types of functions .
 1.annonymus function,
 2.IIFE function ,